 - In the Corporate, Unified and Ultimate Editions of Enterprise Architect, if security is enabled you need to have:

-- 'Export XMI' permission to export Packages to Native file format
+- 'Export XMI' permission to export Packages to Native XML

-- 'Import XMI' permission to import Packages from Native file format
+- 'Import XMI' permission to import Packages from Native XML

 - Native XML files exported by Enterprise Architect version 15.0 or later cannot be imported by versions of Enterprise Architect earlier than 15.0

-- Native XML files exported using the 'Export to Native/XMI File' dialog will not be formatted (that is, 'pretty-printed'), even if the 'Format XMI Output' option is enabled in the 'XML Specifications' option-group of the 'Preferences' dialog
+- Native XML files exported using the 'Export Package to XML' dialog will not be formatted (that is, 'pretty-printed'), even if the 'Format XMI Output' option is enabled in the 'XML Specifications' option-group of the 'Preferences' dialog

 - If you are connected to a SQL Server repository, you require ALTER permission on the t_image table in Enterprise Architect, to be able to import model images